KyleCapelli/recipe-api/README.md

 - The write repository will then perform the update on the Master db

 As ReciMe will be a read heavy application, by separating reads from writes will improve system performance overall.

+## Extra Work because Why Not? 😄

+I've gone ahead and created a SwiftUI mobile application that mimics the image that was presented in the challenge scope

+I ran the docker container on my machine which ran the server and I've attached a video to show you the e2e flow working!

+Check out this video for a [demonstration of the entire application working](https://drive.google.com/file/d/1-0RugJxgw11mK9woAKBgirkpmQnHf44S/view?usp=sharing)

+_Note: a few errors I noticed in the video:_
+- I'm running a docker container not a docker image (oops)
+- You shouldn't need Java 23 installed on your machine -  the docker container is already bundled with a Java 23 JRE, so no additional Java installation is required.